 99) What is mutation testing?

-Testing is a kind of programming testing where certain statements of the source code are changed to check assuming the experiments can observe mistakes in source code.
+Testing is a kind of programming testing where certain statements of the source code are changed to check, assuming that the experiments can observe mistakes in the source code.

 The objective of this testing is to ensure the quality of test cases in terms of reliability that it should fail the mutated source code.